Don’t you dare say “you’re a peach” to me today! LOLOLOL. Why, I’m pretty sure I’d take that as a sincere knock!

 He nodded tentatively in her direction.
 “Um, sure, of course.
 Thank you, Mayor.”

-I was puzzled by his reaction.
-I mean a shout-out to law enforcement in this town was a keen recognition and I had always thought ole Paul craved that sort of thing.
-But my contemplation was interrupted by the sight of the Riverside’s own proprietor, CASSIE – Mick’s ex-friend, ex-wife, ex-partner – stepping away from the hubbub.
+Well, that reaction was puzzling at best.
+I mean – shout-out to law enforcement in this town, of course – but this was a keen recognition and I had always thought ole Paul craved that sort of thing.